The World of Nagaraj

 The World of Nagaraj (1990) is a classic piece of literature by R. K. Narayan.
-It is based in the fictional town of Malgudi, a small town in South India.
+It is based in Malgudi, a fictional small town in South India.

 Plot summary

 Nagaraj's world is comfortable.
 Living in his family's spacious house with only his wife, Sita, and his widowed mother for company, he fills his day writing letters, drinking coffee, doing some leisurely book-keeping for his friend Coomar's Boeing Sari Company, and sitting on his verandah watching the world and planning the book he intends to write about the life of the great sage Narada.

 But everything is disturbed when Tim, the son of his ambitious land-owning brother Gopu, decides to leave home and come to live with Nagaraj.
 Forced to take responsibility for the boy, puzzled by his secret late-night activities and by the strong smell of spirits which lingers behind him, Nagaraj finds his days suddenly filled with unwelcome complication and turbulence, which threaten to forever alter the contented tranquility of his world.